PowerfulBacon/CorgEng/README.md

 CorgEng relies heavilly on multi-threading and a good understanding of concurrency is recommened in order to prevent issues arising from concurrent modification.
 The entity component system does a good job at forcing code to work asynchronously, however event handling is performed out of order, so if an event depends on the result of another event, the first event should be executed synchronously.
 See the ECS section for more details.

+## Building

+In order to build the project, you may need to nuget restore.
+The nuget packages can be obtained from https://api.nuget.org/v3/index.json.
+Visual studio should do this automatically, however when building on my laptop I had to add the above link as a package source in nuget before calling dotnet restore.

 ## Example

 See CorgEng.Example for examples of how to create CorgEng applications that utilize the important features.